Samizo-AITL/qiita-articles/articles/en/10_svg_shooter_with_fsm.md

 title: Qiita Articles
 ---

-# 10. [JavaScript] Structuring an SVG Shooter with FSM
+# 10. 【JavaScript】 Structuring an SVG Shooter with FSM
 ## — An Intermediate Design to Keep DOM Games from Breaking
 tags: ["JavaScript", "SVG", "FSM", "GameDev"]